tc39/proposal-module-expressions/docs/module-caching.md

    // file.js
    export const check = {};
    ```
-3. Importing the same module block twice _from the same Realm_, even if from different modules, results in a single evaluation:
+3. Importing the same module block twice _from the same Realm_, even if from different scripts or modules, results in a single evaluation:
    ```js
    globalThis.count = 0;
    const mod = module { globalThis.count++; };